 has no restrictions other than those provided by law.

-When you sign the Internet Release Form, you will choose which level of Internet access you would like, for yourself and your minor children.
+In signing the "Internet Release Form", you will choose which level of Internet access you would prefer.
+Parents will choose this level for their minor children.